ibrahimlawal/cards-sdk-sample/README.md

 ## Introduction

-You can now accept card details directly on your website while using PaystackJS to handle the checkout.
+You can now accept card details directly on your website while using Paystack Cards SDK to handle the checkout.

 ## Requirements